 Many psychotherapies conceptualise the individual as multiple (for example, Freud conceived of the id, superego and ego; TA works with Parent, Adult and Child ego states).
 Internal Family Systems therapy, devised by Richard Schwartz, conceives of inner parts (Managers, Firefighters and Exiles) while also recognising that we all have a Self that is beyond the parts or "just below the surface of our extreme parts".
 By working with one's parts IFS-style, more access to the Self and its healing qualities and nature is possible which enables greater self-understanding, self-acceptance, stability, personal growth and Self-leadership.

 Inner conflict or extremes of behaviour, thoughts and feelings (ie symptoms) are what bring clients to therapy often.
-As a clinical treatment, IFS has been posted on the US National Registry of Evidence-based Programs and Practices (NREPP) as effective for improving general functioning and wellbeing.
+As a clinical treatment, IFS was posted in 2015 on the US National Registry of Evidence-based Programs and Practices as effective for improving general functioning and wellbeing.
 In addition, it has been rated promising for each of the following: improving phobia, panic, and generalised anxiety disorders and symptoms; physical health conditions and symptoms; personal resilience/self-concept; and depression and depressive symptoms.

 Additional to its success in symptom reduction, IFS also offers something more, it offers a way of relating to oneself and others which is non-pathologising, empowering and transformative.